Rehabilitation for Stroke

 Equally important in the recovery process is an early, team-oriented approach to rehabilitation.
-Such is the case for patients admitted to the Medical Rehabilitation Program at the Jones Memorial Health Center.
+Such is the case for patients admitted to the Medical Rehabilitation Program at WCA Hospital, 4th Floor.
 Most of the patients who are referred to the inpatient rehabilitation program come from WCA Hospital or other area hospitals.
 The rehabilitation process usually starts in the acute care setting, once the patient is medically stable.
-As the patient progresses and they are deemed to be appropriate candidates for admission to the rehabilitation program at JMHC, they are discharged from acute care and admitted for an intensive rehabilitation program.
+As the patient progresses and they are deemed to be appropriate candidates for admission to the rehabilitation program at WCA, they are discharged from acute care and admitted for an intensive rehabilitation program.

-Recreation therapists also work with the patients utilizing such unique programs as pet therapy, therapeutic gardening, and community outings that enhance the patient's functional outcome.
 Rehabilitation nurses care for the patients and emphasize teaching the patient to become as independent as possible.
-Other members of the rehab team include dieticians, social workers, case managers, and psychologists, all of whom play an important role in the patient's recovery.
+Other members of the rehab team include dietitians, social workers, case managers, psychologists, and recreation therapists, all of whom play an important role in the patient's recovery.

 Another important team member in the recovery process is the patient's family.
 Family acceptance and support is critical in the recovery process.
 Prior to discharge, family members are encouraged to attend therapy sessions to learn how to help the patient with such activities as transfers, exercises, and activities of daily living.
 Family meetings are held as necessary to assist in the transition to the home environment.
-Once discharged, patients frequently continue their rehabilitation in their homes or as an outpatient at the Jones Memorial Health Center.
+Once discharged, patients frequently continue their rehabilitation in their homes or as an outpatient at the WCA Center For Orthopedics Sports Medicine & Rehabilitation.

 Although stroke can be a devastating condition, many individuals are successfully rehabilitated and are able to lead productive, meaningful, and satisfying lives.
-The rehabilitation team at the Jones Memorial Health Center is very dedicated to helping each stroke patient achieve the highest possible level of function.
-In 2002, 84% of the stroke patients admitted for rehabilitation to the Medical Rehab Program at JMHC were able to be discharged to the community.
-This compares very favorably to regional and national averages.
+The rehabilitation team at WCA Hospital is very dedicated to helping each stroke patient achieve the highest possible level of function.